philipjlin/CookbookGrails/readme.md

 ## Class Overview
 Domain Objects

-    - Comment - represents a comment on a recipe. <br>
+    - Comment - represents a comment on a recipe.
-    - CookBook - represents a unique-to-each-user cookbook, which contains a list of recipes chosen by the user. <br>
+    - CookBook - represents a unique-to-each-user cookbook, which contains a list of recipes chosen by the user.
-    - Recipe - represents a recipe with associated information. <br>
+    - Recipe - represents a recipe with associated information.
-    - Role - defines permissions users have. <br>
+    - Role - defines permissions users have.
-    - User - represents a registered user on the site with at least 1 role. <br>
+    - User - represents a registered user on the site with at least 1 role.
-    - UserRole - class that keeps track of user-role pairings. <br>
+    - UserRole - class that keeps track of user-role pairings.

 Controllers